Math 544H, Spring 2025

 • Homework : Warning.
 I assign a lot of homework.
 The homework is intended to take 5-8 hours a week.
 That is a lot.
 Please count on making a consistent effort to do well in this class!
 Starting the night before is a bad idea.
 If homework takes you more than 10 hours on any given week, then that is more than I intended; please let me know.

-Homework will be assigned via Microsoft Teams and may be turned in online or in-person.
-There will be at least one bonus problem on each homework.
+There will also be at least one bonus problem on each homework.

 Please note.
 You will be graded both on correctness and on quality of exposition.
 Indeed, a major focus of Math 544 is the ability to communicate mathematical ideas clearly.
 The standard is that someone who doesn't know the answer should be able to easily follow your work.
 In particular, please write in complete English sentences and draw clear diagrams where appropriate.
 Any work that is confusing, ambiguous, or poorly explained will not receive full credit.